-It’s Pronounced Metrosexual is a site where advocates of social justice can find helpful articles, fun graphics, and other resources designed to be shared in an effort to advance social equity.
-It’s a site that helps people help people be better people. (it’s also a one-man comedy show, read more on that here)
+It’s Pronounced Metrosexual is a online resource where advocates of social justice can find helpful articles, fun graphics, and other resources designed to be shared in an effort to advance social equity.
+It’s a site that helps people help people be better people. (it’s also a comedy show performed on college campuses, which you can read more about here)

-In both arenas (the show and the blog) my goal is to take complex ideas and present them in a simple, easy-to-digest fashion — even making the experience fun when I can.
-These presentations aren’t meant to be the end of someone’s learning about a particular issue, rather an accessible entry point into the idea, the first steps down a daunting, lifelong road of investigation and learning.
+In both arenas (the show and the online resource) my goal is to take complex ideas and present them in a simple, easy-to-digest fashion — even making the experience fun when I can.
+These presentations aren’t meant to be the end of someone’s learning about a particular issue, but rather an accessible entry point into the idea.
+My hope is to invite people to take the first few steps down a sometimes-daunting, lifelong road of investigation and learning.